drhenner/ror_ecommerce/README.md

 [![Code Climate](https://codeclimate.com/github/drhenner/ror_ecommerce.png)](https://codeclimate.com/github/drhenner/ror_ecommerce)

 This is a Rails e-commerce platform.
-ROR Ecommerce is a *Rails 5.1 application* with the intent to allow developers to create an ecommerce solution easily.
+ROR Ecommerce is a *Rails 7.0 application* with the intent to allow developers to create an ecommerce solution easily.
 This solution includes an Admin for *Purchase Orders*, *Product creation*, *Shipments*, *Fulfillment* and *creating Orders*.
 There is a minimal customer facing shopping cart understanding that this will be customized.
 The cart allows you to track your customers' *cart history* and includes a *double entry accounting system*.

-The project has *Solr searching*, *Compass* and *Zurb Foundation for CSS* and uses *jQuery*.
+The project has *Solr searching* and *Zurb Foundation for CSS* and uses *jQuery*.
 Currently the most complete Rails solution for your small business.

-Please use *Ruby 2.4* and enjoy *Rails 5.1*.
+Please use *Ruby 3.1.4* and enjoy *Rails 7.0*.

 ROR Ecommerce is designed so that if you understand Rails you will understand ROR_ecommerce.
 There is nothing in this project besides what you might see in a normal Rails application.